ExtremeFLOW/neko/doc/pages/dev_patterns.md

 2. Implement constructors and destructors as TBPs.
 This may change in the future, but is currently the safest and most OOP-friendly way to do this.

-3. Do not use `final` for destructors, the compilers don't support it well.
+3. Do not use the `final` attribute for destructors, the compilers don't support it well.

 4. If a base abstract class needs a constructor, call it `init_base`.
 Call the destructor `free_base`.

 5. For types initializing from JSON, let `init` be the constructor from the `json_file` type and `init_from_components` a constructor directly for component types.
 The `init` constructor should parse the JSON and the call `init_from_components`.

-   This way we always have constructors that are independent of JSON.
+   This way we always have constructors for concrete types that are independent of JSON.

 6. In the type hierarchy, `init` should be the name of the constructor, which is introduced as a deferred procedure in the base abstract class.
 Same for `free` for the destructor.

+7. All type components should be fully initialized in the constructor, e.g. pointers should be associated, allocatable types allocated, etc. This implies that the constructor interface should be sufficient for the type to fully take care of its own initialization.

 ## D. Documentation